amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 Fast-forward 19 years: Java is no longer young not simple, and it got templates all right (called “generics”).

-Now, while re-learning Java by programming it it, I was quite surprised to see code like this:
+Now, while re-learning Java by programming in it, I was quite surprised to see code like this:

 ```java